azagniotov/algorithmic-puzzles/README.md

 ## Various Brainteasing Algorithms

-#### Linguistic chains
-A Java program that finds the word from which one can remove the most letters, one at a time, such that each resulting word is itself a valid word

 #### Arrays
 * Rotate 2D array 90 degrees (clockwise and counter-clockwise
 * Binary search in sorted array